fnasimbd/fnasimbd.github.io/_drafts/2015-08-14-nuget-package.md

 # Consuming NuGet Packages

-You can consume NuGet packages through both the command line utility and the Visual Studio extension.
-The Visual Studio extension is, however, easy to use and manages packages more conveniently.
+You can consume NuGet packages through all three variants of NuGet client that I described earlier.
+Among them, however, I find the Package Manager Dialog more suitable for an introduction; in the following sections, I am going to show basic NuGet package management operations with this.
+Once you get used with the Package Manager Dialog, you can pick up the other two clients, Command Prompt and Package Manager Console, by studying their references yourself.

 #### Configuring Package Source